Top 250 Best Health Food, Diets and Nutrition Products

 - ORGANIC FOOD - Wikipedia.

-- Orthorexia nervosa - a proposed distinct eating disorder characterized by extreme or excessive preoccupation with eating food believed to be healthy.
+- Orthorexia nervosa - is a proposed eating disorder characterized by an excessive preoccupation with eating healthy food.

 - Our Most Popular Vegetarian Recipes - The New York Times.